 For this, the Company uses historical data of model PD.
 The test is assumed to be passed if the difference between model PD and historical default rate does not exceed one standard deviation.
 Otherwise, the Company determines the reasons for the deviation and makes appropriate adjustments according to it.

-Impairment reserve of cash and cash equivalents is immaterial as at 31 December 2023 and 2022, therefore it is not presented in the financial statements.
+Impairment reserve of cash and cash equivalents is immaterial as at 31 December 2024 and 2023.